csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

 - Maximize single node performance
     - Dynamic scaling of clock frequency, shared caches etc. make scalability within node complex concept
-    - Example: in Mahti independent computations (no parallel overheads) run 10 % faster with only one core per node than with full node
+    - Example: in LUMI-C independent computations (no parallel overheads) run 10 % faster with only one core per node than with full node
 <!--        - Single core: 1.99 s
         - All the cores: 2.20 - 2.25 s per core